MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-SDK.md

 <details>
 <summary><b>
-If you have created tab project using VS Code Toolkit, the following config values will be used from pre-configured environment variables:
+If you've created tab project using Microsoft Visual Studio Code Toolkit, the following config values will be used from pre-configured environment variables:
 </b> </summary>

 * authorityHost (REACT_APP_AUTHORITY_HOST)